sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 [later]

 Tried setting something up but I was too tired, messed it up, reverted everything but some minor clean up changes and called it a day.

+## 11 September 2021

+Ideally I would like to finish with the autocomplete component today.
+Since I don't really have a clear implementation in mind (desing-wise) I will work in a separate branch.